 The pro forma adjustments are based upon available information and upon certain assumptions that the Company believes are reasonable.
-The Company believes there are adjustments that could affect pro forma net income for the years ended December 31, 1998 and 1997 related to the Delphi Acquisition which have not been reflected in the pro forma financial information.
-Such adjustments primarily relate to costs incurred as a result of actions taken by the former owner prior to the date of acquisition and other cost allocations which the Company believes will not have a continuing impact on our results of operations.
-If such adjustments had been reflected, pro forma net income for the years ended December 31, 1998 and 1997 would have increased by approximately \$70 million to \$88 million in 1998 and by approximately \$152 million to \$164 million in 1997.
-The adjustments include:
+The Company believes there are adjustments that could affect pro forma net income for the years ended December 31, 1998 and 1997 related to the Delphi Acquisition which have not been reflected in the pro forma financial information, as such adjustments represent adjustments to the historical operating results of Delphi.
+These adjustments primarily relate to costs incurred as a result of actions taken by the former owner prior to the date of acquisition and other cost allocations which the Company believes will not have a continuing impact on our results of operations.
+The adjustments were determined using allocation methods consistent with those used in deriving Delphi's audited financial statements and include: